Cuyahoga County, Ohio: Politics

 Like many major urban counties, Cuyahoga County is heavily Democratic.
-Given its New England heritage, diverse population, plus union and labor involvement, the county often provides the Democratic Party with the largest margins in Ohio.
-In the 19th century, the Western Reserve, which Cleveland is the economic center of "was probably the most intensely antislavery section of the country."
+Given its New England heritage and diverse population, plus union and labor involvement, the county often provides the Democratic Party with the largest margins in Ohio.
+In the 19th century, the Western Reserve, which Cleveland is the economic center of "probably the most intensely antislavery section of the country."
 It last voted Republican at the presidential level in 1972, when Richard Nixon carried it with a plurality.
 The last Republican presidential candidate to win an absolute majority was Dwight D. Eisenhower in 1956.
 However, it has occasionally voted Republican in statewide landslides since then, such as for John Kasich in the 2014 gubernatorial election and for George Voinovich in the 2004 Senate election.

 Democratic strength is concentrated in the City of Cleveland and suburbs in eastern Cuyahoga County, such as Shaker Heights and Solon.

 Republican strength is concentrated in the southern Cuyahoga County suburbs, such as Strongsville and North Royalton.
 Suburbs in western Cuyahoga County, such as North Olmsted and Westlake tend to be more moderate.

-In recent elections, formerly Democratic working-class suburbs such as Middleburg Heights and Parma have trended to the GOP, while formerly GOP upscale suburbs such as Bay Village and Chagrin Falls have trended Democratic.
+Since around 2016, formerly Democratic working-class suburbs such as Middleburg Heights and Parma have trended to the GOP, while formerly GOP upscale suburbs such as Bay Village and Chagrin Falls have trended Democratic.